whot/libevdev/README.md

 issue a SYN_DROPPED event signalling dropped event.
 The userspace process must re-sync the device.

-libevdevdev semi-transparently handles SYN_DROPPED events, providing an interface to the caller to sync up device state without having to manually compare bitfields.
+libevdev semi-transparently handles SYN_DROPPED events, providing an interface to the caller to sync up device state without having to manually compare bitfields.
 Instead, libevdev sends the 'missing' events to the caller, allowing it to use the same event processing paths as it would